-WHAT IS IT LIKE TO HAVE TO FLEE?
+WHAT IS IT LIKE To FLEE?

 Humanity House offers various eductional programmes related to the themes of refugees, war and relief aid.
 They can be booked individually or in combination.
-For example, you can complement your journey with a presentation about humanitarian law of war by the Red Cross, or the lecture ‘Humanitarian Concern’ about relief aid and structural collaboration by ICCO and Kerk in Actie.
-Or choose a personal encounter with Sahar, Ayham or another refugee, who will talk for 30 minutes about their refugee story.
-Or are you interested in the events we organise?
+For example, you can complement your Journey of a Refugee with a presentation about International Humanitarian Law by the Red Cross, or the lecture Humanitarian Concern about relief aid and structural collaboration by ICCO and Kerk in Actie.
+Or choose a personal encounter with Sahar, Ayham or another refugee, who will talk about their refugee story.
+Are you interested in the events we organise?
 Check the calendar of Humanity House!